pgcentralfoundation/pgrx/cargo-pgrx/README.md

 An administrative note is that the `--runas` and `--pgdata` options can be used to control the operating-system user used to run the separate `postmaster` process for test execution.
-Likely, if `--runas` is used, then `--pgdata` will also need to be set to a base directory that is readable and writable by that user -- the default PGDATA directory of `./target/` may not be permissive enough.
+Likely, if `--runas` is used, then `--pgdata` will also need to be set to a base directory that is readable and writable by that user -- the default PGDATA directory at `./target/pgrx-test-pgdata` will have the permissions of the user running `cargo pgrx test` and won't be chown-able to the `--runas` user.

 ```console
 $ cargo pgrx test --help